From Pain to Perspective

 I couldn’t drink anymore.
 I was filled to the brim.
 My stomach was tight.
 If I took another fucking drink, it was gonna come straight up my esophagus.

-The pharmacist said I could drink half one day and half the next.
-But Kayla was telling me to drink it all at once.
-And from what I read on Google, it also said to drink it all at once.
+The pharmacist said I could drink half one day and half the next, but Kayla was telling me to drink it all at once.
+From what I read on Google, it also said to drink it all at once.
 So I was conflicted, but figured either way it would do its thing.
 I only drank half—that’s all I could get down.

 So I went to bed.
 I woke up at 7 AM.
 My stomach was tight, swollen, hard, and painful.
 I grabbed my phone, my little airplane pillow to rest my elbows on my thighs, and the jug with a glass, and went into the bathroom.

-The drink wasn’t the same as what Kayla had when she was 10 years old.
+The drink wasn’t the same as what Kayla had when she was ten years old.
 I know because I tasted it back then—it was worse.
-I guess over the years they’ve modified it.
+I guess over the years they’ve somewhat modified it.

-Still, it had a texture, and I think they were trying to go for a cherry flavor.
+Still, it had a texture to it, I think they were trying to go for a cherry flavor.
 Whatever the fuck it was, it made you shake your head after every glass.
 After the first glass—it’s fucking gross.

 All I could think about was what my daughter endured over the years—the colonoscopy clean-outs, the months of not being able to eat.
 And here I was, doing the same damn thing.

 It was all gone—the pain, the swelling, the bloating—all gone.
-And ya, I cried.
+Yeah, I cried.
 Hahaha.
 So many tears along this journey.
 Looking at my body, after everything it’s been through over the last three months—two years—it’s taken a toll.
 I’m changed yet once again.
 Physically.

 My torso is probably one of the best features of my body.
-I’ve always had a lean, strong, fit, sexy stomach—ya, I said sexy, ’cause damn fucking right it was.
+I’ve always had a lean, strong, fit, sexy stomach—yeah, I said sexy, ’cause damn fucking right it was.

 I looked at my stomach today and, in my heart, I know it’ll never be the same.
 But once this is resolved and I hit the gym, I know I can bring it back—better than where it’s at right now.